Collaborative Memory Boards for Funerals and Anniversaries

 • Relationship maps showing various connections

-• Geographic organization for place-based memories
+• Geographic organisation for place-based memories

 • Media-type sections (photos, stories, videos, etc.)